Ali Akman: The 'Turkish Aguero' that Man City missed out on | Goal.com

 At the time the youngest goalscorer in Super Lig history, Unal had been a revelation at youth level in Turkey and seemed ready to light up one of Europe's top leagues.

-Almost six years on, and though City made a tidy profit on Unal, having sold him to Villarreal for €13.7m (£12m/$15.5m) in 2017, it is clear that signing him was a misstep as he left the club having never made a first-team appearance for the Premier League outfit.
+Almost six years on, and though City made a tidy profit on Unal, having sold him to Villarreal for €13.7m (£12m/$15.5m) in 2017, it is clear the move didn't work out as planned, given he never made a first-team appearance for the Premier League outfit.

 Given the number of young players that City acquire and dispose of each year, it should come as no surprise that they were not scarred by their experience with Unal, who is currently on loan at Getafe in La Liga.